Starring: Jiang Wu, Wang Baoquiang, Zhao Tao

 Of course the subject matter is one that China does not want being shown to it's cinema goers .

-But with I bit of web browsing you find that the stories that the film is based on are actually far worse then you have believe from the film.
 Usually fact based dramas are often exaggerated to add that bit of suspense to the proceedings , if anything Touch of Sin is UN-exaggerated , probably so it had a chance to get a actual release in the Mainland.

 Touch of Sin is also a film which gives you a false comfort ,especially with the first story which for me offered some quite comical moments before it unleashes it's fury at the screen , this continues through out the next couple of stories ending with a somewhat sad and depressing end story.

-I am trying hard to to spoil the films content as any film which only has a half hour or so to tell a story there's only so much that can be done in film to portray that story.
+I am trying hard not to spoil the films content as any film which only has a half hour or so to tell a story there's only so much that can be done in film to portray that story.

 But once you have viewed the film please look up the events that inspired the film and your find that the reality is a far worse scenario then you could imagine ..